In "The One About Trust", Margaret Faye incorrectly guesses Connie's name as "Katie".

 Adored by the Network: While the Animated Adaptation is syndicated to many stations, FamilyNet seems to keep it on their Saturday morning roster.
-When there is only one toon on the line-up, odds are it's usually this, much to the hatred of some viewers!
+When there is only one toon on the line-up, odds are it's usually this.

 FamilyNet dropped the show in the 2011-2012 season and replaced it (in the 'sole animated show' placement) with Monsters and Pirates.

 The Cast Showoff: Some recent Odyssey episodes feature Eugene Meltsner playing the ukelele (based on voice actor Will Ryan's skill at playing the instrument).
 Also, Aria Curzon, voice of Mandy Straussberg showed off her singing talents on a few episodes.